 In the end, volunteers in Josephine succeeded in a grassroots, pro-tax campaign in one of the most antigovernment places in the United States.
 Public officials and activists did not hide from, deny, or try to overpower public skepticism about government—whether that skepticism was born of misinformation or real experiences.
 Instead, they went directly to ordinary voters to talk through the county’s challenges and what it would take to face them.
 As I watched the work in Josephine, I often thought: This is what democracy looks like.
 Their story is a microcosm of the work ahead in the United States as we face record levels of faithlessness in state and federal government.
 23 See Public Trust in Government: 1958-2022, Pew Rsch.
 Ctr.
 (June 6, 2022), https://perma.cc/PJ7H-TPRN.

 In Lawrence, residents were being pulled away from each other and from their major institutions by many of the same challenges in Stockton and Josephine: mismanagement scandals that damaged trust, crime that elevated residents’ fear of each other, evictions and housing turnover that undermined family and neighborhood stability, and a population working long and irregular hours.
 These factors made it less likely for neighbors to know each other, let alone to cooperate to drive local improvements.
 Lawrence’s nonprofit and elected leaders, who saw this disengagement from civic life as the root cause of other problems, set out to rebuild connections among people and institutions.
 Jessica Andors and Dan Rivera, who are leaders profiled in the book as well as coauthors in this symposium, defined the “network organizing” they needed: the strengthening of ties at the level of the block, the neighborhood, and the city in ways that complemented existing “links of kin and faith” that were already strong in their immigrant community.
-24 Andors & Rivera, supra note 1 (manuscript at 3).
+24 Andors & Rivera, supra note 1, at 58.

 The institutional-level mutual aid networks that Lawrence activists created then faced one of the hardest challenges in American poverty: a fragmented landscape of jobs in the low-wage service and gig economy.
 How do you get wages up when people are working in dozens of industries for hundreds of employers?
 This is a poetic question to ask in a city known for the Bread and Roses Strike of 1912, a legendary labor uprising that secured a 15% raise for textile workers across New England.
 25 Anderson, supra note 6, at 134-46.
 But the tactics available back then, in a monocultural industrial economy, have little application for today’s scattered job market.
 Even a local living wage ordinance won’t help much in Lawrence and many places of citywide poverty, because most residents commute to some other town for work.
 26 For more on this “commuting out” challenge, see Alan Mallach, The Divided City: Poverty and Prosperity in Urban America 203-13 (2018).
 So Andors, Rivera, and other leaders invented new systems to get adult residents a raise, such as a training program for teacher’s aide positions in local schools.
 27 Like all the good work described here, this effort is captured in the book’s chapter about Lawrence.
 In their essay for this collection, Andors and Rivera describe the more recent efforts to reinforce and extend the program.
-Andors & Rivera, supra note 1 (manuscript at 5-6).
+Andors & Rivera, supra note 1, at 61-62.
 Just as their forebears sought not only subsistence (bread) but also a safe, dignified life (roses), Lawrence’s people are charting new paths toward living wages in the contemporary service economy.

 Detroit, perhaps the most pathologized city of all, matters as a parable of modern inequality—and what to do about it.
 The city is symbolic for the American middle class and the attainment of homeownership, especially for Black families.
 “Detroit holds a special place in American history, especially its urban history,” Sheila Foster wrote for this symposium, because it “was especially important to the rise of the Black middle and upper class, perhaps more than any other U.S. city.”
 28 Foster, supra note 1, at 41, 54.
 Her essay helps us realize the depth of losses, both personal and collective, when Black families lost or gave up on land ownership in the city.
 29 Foster, supra note 1, at 52-53.
 A devastating 48% of Detroit properties went through a mortgage or tax foreclosure, or both, between 2005 and 2015.
 30 Anderson, supra note 6, at 216.
 This is a story of Black land loss, one that should be understood alongside the exploitation of heirs’ property in the rural South.
 31 Anderson, supra note 6, at 216-25; see also Thomas W. Mitchell, Destabilizing the Normalization of Rural Black Land Loss: A Critical Role for Legal Empiricism, 2005 Wis.
 L. Rev. 557, 559-60, 563-65; Laurie Goodman, Alanna McCargo & Jun Zhu, A Closer Look at the Fifteen-Year Drop in Black Homeownership, Urb.
 Inst.
 (Feb.
 13, 2018), https://perma.cc/7T5N-3RDX.
 A small group of landowners outside Detroit then assembled real estate portfolios with hundreds of dilapidated, post-foreclosure homes purchased for three- and four-digit prices.
 Some of these new owners developed a predatory business model that ballooned until it was dubbed an “eviction machine.”
 32 Anderson, supra note 6, at 190.
 By 2016, Detroit was a majority tenant city with a severe problem of homelessness.